Hillobar/Rope/README.md

 * Segment recording
 * Fine tune your video ahead of time by creating image setting markers at specific frames.
 * Lightening fast!

+### Updates for Rope-Opal-03: ###
+### To update from Opal-02, just need to replace the .py files in /rope.
+You'll seem them 'Rope-Opal-03' in the comment column ###
+* (fixed) Input Videos/Images scrollbar bug
+* (fixed) Sometime the playbar would get out of sync when selecting a video while playing
+* (fixed) The battle of memory managers has been resolved.
+Rope will now use less VRAM.
+* (fixed) Mousewheel and manually dragging the timeline slider were not respecting the markers
+* (feature) Save frames from the video preview window
+* (fixed) Rotation is back to 90 deg increments
+* (fixed) Adjusted some defaults for better out of the box results

 ### Updates for Rope-Opal-02: ###
 ### To update from Opal-01, just need to replace the .py files in /rope.
 You'll seem them 'Rope-Opal-02' in the comment column ###